Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

 The 6,094 annotated frames were split into training, validation, and test sets with a 70/20/10 ratio.
 This division was performed at the video level to ensure standardized benchmarking.
 To prevent data leakage and ensure the model's generalization ability, all frames from a single surgical video were assigned to only one of the three data splits.

 All input images were resized to 640×640 pixels, and data augmentation strategies were applied, including random Gaussian blur, brightness adjustments, and hue-saturation-value (HSV) color space jittering.
 The AdamW optimizer was used for all supervised training.
-The specific hyperparameters for the primary models are detailed in \autoref{tab6}.
+The specific hyperparameters for the primary models are detailed in Table 6.

 For the zero-shot evaluation, SAM and SAM2 were prompted with ground-truth bounding boxes to generate segmentation masks.
+Using ground-truth bounding boxes gives SAM/SAM2 an oracle localization signal; observed performance, therefore, represents an upper bound for zero-shot segmentation quality.
 This bounding-box-prompting strategy was selected to specifically assess the models' segmentation capabilities on given regions of interest, independent of their object detection or localization performance.

 Performance was evaluated using mean Average Precision for instance segmentation (mask mAP), calculated over Intersection over Union (IoU) thresholds from 0.50 to 0.95, following the standard COCO evaluation protocol.